Det-Kongelige-Bibliotek/AIM2/httpd/README.md

 ## install

 1. Copy the war file to your tomcat, naming it aim.war
 2. It seems that maven doesn't copy the CumulusJC.jar to the war file because <scope>system</scope>.
 It somehow takes for granted that it will be available through classpath upon deployment.
+Do it yourself.
+Destination is webapps/aim/WEB-INF/lib
+3. setenv.sh need to be edited in order to
 3. Edit aim.yml and set the parameters needed for communicating with Cumulus and for storing and retrieving images in the jpeg_folder parameter.
 4.